gregorytoprak/graf/README.md

 ### TODO

-- draw some other symbol at the center of the axis
+- aligning the unit of an axis should point it in the closest cardinal direction
 - need to be able to select/delete thing while it's magnetized
+- some way of choosing how many rays an axis has --- on creation?